What is Condensation Polymerization?

 A common example of condensation polymerization is the esterification of carboxylic acids with alcohols.
 The most well-known condensation polymers are polypeptide chains of proteins, polyamides, cellulose, starch, bakelite, kevlar, epoxies, polycarbonates, polyurethanes, and polyacetal.

-If both moieties are difunctional, the condensation product will become a linear polymer.
+The condensation product will become a linear polymer if both moieties are difunctional.
 If the moieties are tri-or tetra functional, the result will be a crosslinked polymer, aka a three-dimensional network.
 Adding monomers with a single reactive group will break off a growing chain, decreasing the average molecular weight.
-That makes the average molecular weight and the crosslink density completely dependent on the interconnectedness of each monomer active in the conversation polymerization and its concentration in the mixture.
+That makes the average molecular weight and the crosslink density utterly dependent on the interconnectedness of each monomer active in the conversation polymerization and its concentration in the mixture.

-Let’s take a look at some important attributes of condensation polymerization:
+Let’s take a look at some essential attributes of condensation polymerization:

 - Smaller molecules typically join to form larger molecules.

-- The molecules should be comprised of one or two functional groups – ex: alcohols and carboxylic acids.
+- The molecules should comprise one or two functional groups: alcohols and carboxylic acids.

-- Properties of both the molecules and functional groups must be taken into consideration.
+- The properties of both the molecules and functional groups must be taken into consideration.

-- The final condensation polymer is a linear polymer when both the functional groups are difunctional.
+- The final condensation polymer is linear when both functional groups are difunctional.

 Interesting Read – What is Anionic Polymerization?
 An In-Depth Analysis